-Whether you just had your first harvest in your garden or found a steal on the fresh produce at the farmers market, you now have to find a way to preserve your precious produce.
+Whether you just had your first harvest in your garden or found a steal on fresh produce at the farmer’s market, you now have to find a way to preserve it

 Canning is the way to go, but it can quickly become an expensive activity, leaving you wondering whether or not canning your produce is worth the investment.

 It is worth the investment in time and money when done the proper way.
 It can seem daunting and scary, learning the rules of this old-fashioned skill and how to use the tools properly, but I promise you will taste the reward when you open your first can.

 (Whether you’re new to canning or an experienced canner, I suggest you look at my tips to see the hard lessons I’ve learned when it comes to a full day of canning.)

 Here I will share my beginner’s guide to supplies for canning, including a few hacks if you can’t find specific items or if you’re not sure you want to purchase all of the equipment.

 Tools you need:

 These should be at the top of your list.
 Remember that it’s always best to invest in the smaller mason jars to preserve unless you know what you’re canning will be eaten quickly once opened, then a bigger jar might be suitable.

 Jams, jellies, and salsas are best in half-pint or pint jars, whereas green beans, marinara sauce, and maybe pickles would be better in larger mason jars like a quart.

 Don’t forget all the other ways you can use mason jars around the kitchen.
 You can never have too many.